It’s Earth Day! Yayyy!!!

 Making the best impact you possibly can on the environment is not a trend anymore, it’s critical.
 While I’m not a gardening aficionado, I’m dedicated to the environment – trees, air, sustainability and water.Being water and energy efficient, and anti-hazardous waste dumping, should be a concentrated priority.

-With the latest natural disaster being Louisiana (2017) and the two manmade disasters – Flint Michigan and Water Protectors on Standing Rock, taking an active role in showing gratitude and improving your environment is more important now than ever.
+With the latest 2017 natural disaster being Louisiana and the two manmade disasters – Flint Michigan and Standing Rock, taking an active role in showing gratitude to your environment is important more now than ever.